 Friendly URLs aren’t just better for sharing, they’re also important to successful ecommerce SEO.

 Google prefers short, easy-to-read URLs.
 If possible limit your product page URLs to just your product title, without the category slug.

 - Acceptable: https://www.yoursite.com/category/product-keyword

 Your ecommerce platform might dictate the choices you have for URL structures.

 Before you change your URL structures, make sure you track any previous URLs and use 301 redirects to point to your new URLs.

-Some eCommerce platforms will handle this automatically, so be sure to check your help site or customer support to find out what you need in order to ensure your redirects go into place.
+Some ecommerce platforms will handle this automatically, so be sure to check your help site or customer support to find out what you need to ensure your redirects go into place.